 Since its introduction, other major cities such as Birmingham and Manchester have begun forming plans to replicate the strategy, persuading the public to actively use cars with low emissions when driving in busy, urban areas.

-The zone replaces the prior London T-Charge introduced in 2017, which applied to diesel and petrol vehicles registered before 2006.
+The zone replaced the prior London T-Charge introduced in 2017, which applied to diesel and petrol vehicles registered before 2006.
 The T-Charge added an extra £10 charge to the already existing congestion charge zone, but has since been replaced.

 What does it mean?